The Suzannah – FAQ’s

 Can I enter a story that is more women’s fiction or mainstream than romance?

-You may enter any story, regardless of subgenre.
+You may enter any story, regardless of genre.
 However, our score sheet is geared toward romance fiction and your manuscript may be at a disadvantage in the points rankings if your first 25 pages of story and synopsis show no signs of romantic happily-ever-after.
 But you will still get good feedback from the first round judges.

 Wow, this contest sounds so awesome.
 Can I enter my novella?